 2. Acceptance of Minutes

-The minutes of the Ordinary Parish Council Meeting held at Madron Community Rooms on Thursday 6th March 2014 were unanimously accepted
+The minutes of the Ordinary Parish Council Meeting held at Madron Community rooms on 3rd March 2016 were unanimously approved.

 3. Declarations of Interest

 Petra Elkin spoke on behalf of the applicants for PA16/2153 at Badgers Lodge, Badgers Cross.
 She assured members that there were no alterations to the front of the building, the materials blended in with the property and the construction of the balcony deck is the reason for the application.